 Diagnosis of sleep apnea is confirmed by an overnight sleep study known as a polysomnogram (PSG) when it is in a sleep lab or a Home Sleep Study (HST) if conducted at home.
 For patients suspected of having obstructive sleep apnea, a PSG assesses sleep, breathing, oxygen levels and determines the type and severity of sleep apnea as well as any other sleep problems, if they are present.
 Sleep studies are important because they help determine the type of sleep condition a patient may have and that may change the type of treatment that is needed.
 A positive study is usually followed by a CPAP titration study.
 Sleep apnea is usually a life-long and chronic medical condition.
 If left untreated, it can cause disability in addition to decreased quality of life.
 Patients with sleep apnea can benefit greatly from having their condition managed by a sleep specialists, who specialize in the diagnosis and treatment of patients with sleep apnea and other sleep disorders.

 One of the most common treatments for adults with obstructive sleep apnea (OSA) is continuous positive airway pressure (CPAP).
 CPAP reverses the complete blockages or narrowing of the upper airway that occur during sleep in individuals who have sleep apnea.
 To keep the airway open, CPAP uses small amounts of air pressure and is almost always successful, when tolerated and used appropriately, to treat OSA.

-To learn more about the available treatment options of sleep apnea in NJ, please contact Dr. Monica Taros to schedule your no-obligation consultation today.
+To learn more about the available treatment options of sleep apnea in NYC & NJ, please contact Dr. Monica Taros to schedule your no-obligation consultation today.